Methylation: Why It Matters For Your Immunity, Inflammation & More

 Make sure you get adequate amounts of magnesium and zinc, which can support methylation.

 Remember, the good bugs help produce and absorb B vitamins and folate.

 5. Reduce alcohol and smoking.

 These substances burden your liver and use up methyl groups.

 In addition to making sure your methylation is operating at full capacity, you can increase your glutathione levels with the following strategies:

-Eating foods that are high in the glutathione precursors — cysteine, glycine and glutamate — will boost your glutathione.
+Eating foods that are high in the glutathione precursors — cysteine, glycine, and glutamate — can help boost your glutathione.
 Sources of these important amino acids include organic omega-3 enriched eggs, safe fish and organic lean meats.

 2. Eat sulfurous foods.

-Sulfur is a key component of glutathione, so eating enough sulfur-containing foods is vital.
+Sulfur is a key component of glutathione, so eating enough sulfur-containing foods is great.
 Sources include garlic, onions and cruciferous vegetables like kale, broccoli, cauliflower, cabbage, watercress and bok choy.